Ministry-of-Silly-Scripts/mineSweeper/Backlog.md

 ## US 2 - Board Creation

-As a player, I want to start a new game of Minesweeper so that I can play on a new `Board`.
+As a player, I want to start a new game board so that I can play on a new `Board`.

 - ✅ UAT 2.1: Initialize board